Websites, books, supplies, equipment, tutorials, dyes, and more to get you started in natural dyeing.

 Where to buy natural dye: natural dyeing resources

-Natural dyeing resources.
-These are a few of the suppliers I have used and like for natural dyeing tools and materials.
+Here are the suppliers I have used and like for natural dyeing tools and materials.

-Maiwa – Natural dye powders, dyeing equipment and supplies.
+Maiwa Natural Dyes – Natural dye powders, dyeing equipment, and supplies.
 Based in Canada.

 Botanical Colors – Natural dye concentrates, natural dye plant seeds.